edbiomedai/scmorph/paper/paper.md

 datasets, or do not offer single-cell specific methods [@OmtaEtAl2016;
 @SerranoEtAl2025]. `scmorph` offers a comprehensive set of methods for analysing single-cell morphological data, which do not require averaging of features across cells.
-By skipping the averaging or profiles, `scmorph` retains the heterogeneity of cell populations.
-This enables hit-calling that is sensitive to changes in subpopulations and recapitulating dynamic processes such as differentiation.
+By skipping the averaging of profiles, `scmorph` retains the heterogeneity of cell populations.
+This enables hit calling that is sensitive to changes in subpopulations and recapitulation of dynamic processes such as differentiation.
 By integrating with the growing `scverse` of single-cell tools, `scmorph` also opens up advanced processing capabilities including access to deep learning tools [@WolfEtAl2018].